Skip to main content

 Questions I Get From Retreat Leaders

-Do participants need any experience with breathwork?
+Do participants need any experience?

-Are there any health restrictions?
+Are there health restrictions?

-How many people can participate?
+How many people?

 Can you come to our venue?

-How does it fit into a retreat schedule?
+Where does it fit in the schedule?

 What does it cost?

-How to Arrange a Workshop
+How to Book

 Keep Reading